2023 Most Popular Physics Bachelor's Degree Schools in Tennessee

 Full Physics at University of Memphis Report

-Fisk University ranked #7 on this year’s Most Popular Physics Bachelor’s Degree Schools in Tennessee list.
-Located in the large city of Nashville, Fisk is a private not-for-profit college with a fairly small student population.
+Fisk University came in at #7 in this year’s edition of the Most Popular Physics Bachelor’s Degree Schools in Tennessee ranking.
+Located in the city of Nashville, Fisk is a private not-for-profit college with a small student population.

 About 40% of the students majoring in physics at the school are women while 60% are male.